SolaceLabs/solace-platform-mcp/solace-monitoring-mcp-server/README.md

 - **Multiple Authentication Methods**: Supports Basic Authentication (username/password) and Bearer Token authentication.
 - **Configurable OpenAPI Source**: Load the OpenAPI specification from a local file path or a remote URL.
 - **File-Based Logging**: Logs server activity to a rotating file, avoiding interference with `stdio` transport used by the MCP SDK.
 Logging can also be disabled.
+- **Multi-Broker Support**: Connect to and manage multiple Solace brokers from a single server instance.

 ## Requirements